B995 Convert T1 Hangar to T7 UMT Facility

 Quick Summary

-The Department of the Air Force, 14th Contracting Squadron (14 CONS LGCA), is soliciting proposals for the conversion of the existing T1 Hangar (Building 995) to a new T-7A Unit Maintenance Training (UMT) Facility at Columbus Air Force Base, Mississippi.
-This Total Small Business Set-Aside opportunity has an estimated magnitude between $5,000,000 and $10,000,000.
-Proposals are due June 4, 2026, at 2:00 PM CST.
+The Department of the Air Force, 14th Contracting Squadron (14 CONS LGCA), is soliciting proposals for the conversion of the existing T1 Hangar (Building B995) into a new T-7A Unit Maintenance Training (UMT) Facility at Columbus Air Force Base, Columbus, MS. This Firm Fixed-Price, Design-Build contract is a Total Small Business Set-Aside with an estimated magnitude between $5,000,000 and $10,000,000.
+Proposals are due June 25, 2026.

 Scope of Work